Academy Staff & Coaches

 Peter Vagenas has been appointed the Director of the LA Galaxy Academy.
 Vagenas, who was captain of the Galaxy’s 2005 MLS Cup winning side, retired from the game earlier this year following a 13-year MLS career.

-In his role as Director of the Galaxy Academy, Vagenas will be responsible for overseeing the day-to-day operation of the Academy, including implementing the coaching and training curriculums.
-He will also be in charge of continuing to develop players for the first team, supporting the club’s relationships within the Southern California soccer community and cultivating the growth of feeder clubs LA Galaxy SB and LA Galaxy OC.
-Vagenas will report to Galaxy Technical Director Jovan Kirovski.
+In his role as Director of the LA Galaxy Academy, Vagenas will oversee and continuously evaluate all aspects of the Academy including implementing the coaching and training curriculums.
+He will be in charge of continuing to develop players for LA Galaxy and LA Galaxy II while supporting the club’s relationships within the Southern California soccer community and cultivating the growth of our Alliance Clubs, LA Galaxy South Bay and West Coast FC.

 A native of Pasadena, Calif., Vagenas played for the Galaxy in nine of his 13 seasons in MLS.
 He was selected by the club with the 23rd overall selection in the second round of 2000 MLS SuperDraft.
 The St. Francis High (La Cañada Flintridge, Calif.) and UCLA product made his pro debut on May 24, 2000, against the New England Revolution, scoring on his debut in stoppage time of a 2-1 loss.
 He was appointed the club’s permanent captain ahead of the start of the 2005 season and led the Galaxy to “the Double” that year, winning both MLS Cup and the U.S. Open Cup.